abdiu34567/telesun.js/Docs/Methods/Games/sendGame.md

 ## sendGame

-> This object represents a game.
-Use BotFather to create and edit games, their short names will act as unique identifiers
+> Use this method to send a game.
+On success, the sent Message is returned
 >
 > For more check [sendGame](https://core.telegram.org/bots/api#sendgame) method
 >